pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I-Discovery/Examples/PWR/PWR_STOP/readme.txt

 @par Example Description

-This example shows how to enter the system in STOP mode and wake-up from this mode.
+How to enter the Stop mode and wake up from this mode by using the RTC wakeup timer event or an interrupt.
-This is achieved using User push-button EXTI0.

 LED1 is ON during RUN mode and OFF during STOP mode.

 In the associated software